TABConf/6.tabconf.com/index.md

 # Mission

-### Bringing protocol developers and builders together to build the future on Bitcoin.
+### At TABConf, our mission is to create a dynamic environment where protocol and application developers can unite, pinpoint challenges, and cultivate innovation on Bitcoin.
+This is more than just a conference; it's a collaborative, educational journey for Bitcoin builders of all levels.

 ## TABConf
 - Technical